TRAINING | PUPPIES

 When puppies are nurtured in this way, they are very likely to develop in confidence, character and composure; and they can be easily guided through the next phase of their development and learning (which otherwise is considered a difficult phase).

-In this program, puppies will learn to develop in three key areas:
+In this program, puppies will learn to develop in Five key areas:

 NOTE: All new puppies begin on a Monday.